pelias/pbf2json/README.md

 ### Leveldb

-This library used `leveldb` to store the lat/lon info about nodes so that it can denormalize the ways for you.
+This library uses `leveldb` to store the lat/lon info about nodes so that it can denormalize the ways for you.

 By default the leveldb path is set to `/tmp`, you can change where it stores the data with a flag: